 As much as we’d like the process to be as easy as 1-2-3, it does take thought and careful consideration.
 You need to take into account everything from utility to looks.
 These steps will help you collect all the information you need to choose the right bathroom vanity.

-Keep In Mind: These steps are for vanities in main bathrooms that are used all the time.
-If you are renovating a guest bathroom or powder room, you don’t have to do quite as much planning.
+Keep In Mind: If you are renovating a guest bathroom or powder room, you don’t have to do quite as much planning.
 In that case, take the opportunity to go for stylish and fun without worrying about what else it has to do.

 1. Consider Who Is Going to Be Using It, and How

-Your vanity choice should be guided by the people who are going to be using it and the type of things they will be using it for.
+Your vanity choice should be guided by the people who will be using it and the type of things they will be using it for.

 We’ve created many vanities over the years, and we’ll be able to help create a design that works for every person and every use.

-Plumbing will most likely be the part of your bathroom that dictates where your vanity is going to go.
+Plumbing will dictate where your vanity is going to go.
 It costs time and money to make changes to your plumbing.

 This means that your plumbing will also have a say when it comes to choosing a style.
 For example, a floor-mounted vanity can make use of the typical plumbing layout.
 By contrast, a wall-mounted vanity might require moving the plumbing hookups for your sink.